North Carolina Association of County Clerks

 Committees

-The NCACC President will appoint all committees and has the duty to see that all committees function effectively.
+The NCACC President appoints all committees and is responsible for ensuring they function effectively.

-Members should contact the President if they are interested in serving on any committees and/or note their interest on the membership form.
+Members who are interested in serving on a committee are encouraged to contact the President directly or indicate their interest on the membership form.

 Melissa Long, New Hanover County